Particular/docs.particular.net/nservicebus/hosting/azure-functions-service-bus/index_queue-trigger-wiring_ASBFunctions_[1.1,1.2].partial.md

 Note: An invalid endpoint name will generate an `NSBFUNC001` error with the message `Endpoint name is invalid and cannot be used to generate trigger function`.

 The Azure Service Bus trigger can be manually declared instead of relying on the auto-generated trigger.
-See the [custom Azure Functions triggers](/nservicebus/hosting/azure-functions-service-bus/custom-triggers.md) page for more information.
+See the article on [custom Azure Functions triggers](/nservicebus/hosting/azure-functions-service-bus/custom-triggers.md) for more information.